agorman/resync/README.md

 ### history_schedule

 	Defines a cron expression used to send scheduled reports.
 If set then an email with sync history will be sent based on the schedule.

+### history_template

+    Optional template to use when sending history emails.
+See go's html/template for details.
+Uses the default template if blank.

 ### on_failure